 But aside from the Wickershams indeed being murdered, most of the important facts in the article were wrong.
 Robbery probably was the motive; no evidence implicated the Chinese cook, who immediately became the prime suspect only because his whereabouts were unknown and other (more likely) culprits weren’t considered.

 The Wickersham killings had an immediate impact on Sonoma county and the state, leading to boycotts of Chinese businesses and expulsion of immigrants from towns – and its ripples even reached Congress as more anti-Chinese legislation passed in the following years.
 But despite its importance. actual details of the Wickersham case never have been closely examined.

-What follows is part one, which dives into the conflicting stories about the double murder; part two follows the manhunt for the Chinese cook and suggests who were the more likely suspects; part three provides overall context, showing why our ancestors were quick to presume the cook was guilty and what they did immediately afterward.
+What follows is part one, which dives into the conflicting stories about the double murder; parts two and three follow the manhunt for the Chinese cook and part four suggests who were the more likely suspects.

 This is a tricky tale to write because every newspaper added, omitted and/or contradicted details found in other papers.
 Often the differences were minor – but sometimes they were critical to interpreting events.
 In almost every case I selected a version that came from an interview with someone with first-hand knowledge, but some players were so eager to implicate the Chinese man that they apparently lied or exaggerated, and in one case, possibly tampered with the crime scene.
 Any non-trivial differences are discussed.
 If you want the complete scoop, newspaper transcriptions for the whole series will be available for download in a separate text file.